Tee88/clicks-tracker-api/README.md

 ## How the Link Tracker works

 The link/click Tracker MVP is based on 3 main AWS services, APIGW, Lambda and DynamoDB.
 The API has one endpoint `<API ROOT>/trackLink/{proxy+}` .
 The Frontend developer will use this endpoint on the client site and pass in the URL they desire to track like this `<API ROOT>/trackLink/https://www.serverlessguru.com/blog/10-big-serverless-re-invent-2020-announcements` .
-Whenever the end user clicks on the (for example a blog post link) a request `GET` will go throught APIGW to the Lambda which will handle the event and redirect the user to actual blog post using a `302 FOUND` response.
+Whenever the end user clicks on the (for example a blog post link) a request `GET` will go through APIGW to the Lambda which will handle the event and redirect the user to actual blog post using a `302 FOUND` response.
 Even though most Link Trackers usually have a dedicated endpoint to generate a "trackable link", I decided to go the minimal path where we have a single endpoint that accepts any URL we want to track.

 I used `302 FOUND` instead of `301 MOVED PERMANENTLY` because `301` response is cacheable by default, which prevent the request from reaching our endpoint to capture the click event.